tyjhart/flowanalyzer/Install/README.md

 # Preface
 The installation is orchestrated with Git, Pip, and Bash scripting.
 The process should require no manual intervention on your part, as long as you're running the latest stable LTS release of Ubuntu Server.

-Right now Ubuntu Server 16.04 LTS is recommended.
+Kibana requires some minimal configuration, but it is all point-and-click in the Kibana interface and only needs to be done once.

 # Minimum Requirements
 Each instance should be installed on a fresh 64-bit [Ubuntu Server](https://www.ubuntu.com/download/server) machine with **systemd support**, and at least the minimum required resources as listed in the [main README document Requirements section](../README.md#requirements).

 The installation script is incompatible with Ubuntu versions prior to 15.04 due to a shift to SystemD by Canonical.
 Earlier versions of Ubuntu can use SystemD with a fair amount of work, but the installation script isn't supported on non-SystemD platforms with workarounds implemented.